eclipse-embed-cdt/web-jekyll/pages/plugins/packs-manager.md

 ## Examples

-For installed packages, the plug-in presents the list of available examples below each pack version.
+For installed CMSIS Packs, the plug-in presents the list of available examples below each pack version.

 ![Pack examples]({{ site.baseurl }}/assets/images/2014/07/PackExamples.png)